-Workspace mode enables you to customize the look and feel of your ThinOS to match the Citrix Workspace-based layout of published applications and desktops.
-Workspace mode displays both the ThinOS full taskbar and the workspace desktop.
-From the Admin Policy Tool or the Wyse Management Suite policy settings server, go to Personalization > User Experience Settings, set System Mode to Classic and select the Workspace Mode check box in System Setup > Remote Connections > Broker Setup.
+Workspace mode on ThinOS allows you to customize the look and feel of your ThinOS device to align with the Citrix Workspacebased layout of published applications and desktops.
+When enabled, Workspace mode displays both the ThinOS full taskbar and the workspace desktop.